How old does my child need to be? / Is my child too old?

 What is the lesson schedule? / Can lessons take place in our home?

 Students come to our locations in Jersey City and Warren.
 This allows for back-to-back scheduling, access to necessary teaching supplies and equipment, and helping children to establish physical and psychological boundaries between lesson time and other time.
-See also – Spring 2018 Schedule
+See also – Fall 2018 Schedule

 Are students taught privately or in a group? (violin)